-I’m Kate, a happily married thirtysomething mother of four, writing from Melbourne, Australia.
+I’m Kate, a happily married thirtysomething mother of six, writing from Melbourne, Australia.
 I like to see this blog as a place you can come to relax and chat with me over my virtual kitchen table.
 I like my virtual kitchen – it’s much cleaner than its real-life counterpart and there’s always the smell of something delicious wafting from the oven.

 What might we chat about?
 I love to laugh about the things I do wrong, at the dentist, at the health nurse, when cooking a roast, at the café, when consoling a parishioner, when trying to encourage my three-year-old to wear clothing and when discussing vegetarianism with my eight-year-old.
 Sometimes we might get deep and talk about God and grief and our souls and why I have a Mary in my kitchen.
 We could trade recipes or you might nod patiently while I boast about something I crocheted.
 We might get creative and do some art together or just stare out the window and do nothing.